CCI-GU-Sweden/bnmi_page_24/workshops.md

 feature_image: "/assets/hero.png"
 ---

 <h4>
-BNMI 2025 pre-Symposium workshops
+BNMI 2025 pre-symposium workshops
 </h4>

 <br/>

-We are also organizing pre-Symposium workshops that will be held on 18th and 19th of August.
+We are also organizing pre-symposium workshops that will be held on 18th and 19th of August.
 The topics for the workshops are:
 <div class="bullet-div" markdown="1">
 * Correlative Array Tomography